marktodman/endurance-republic/README.md

 ## Code Linting

 Flake8 was used to check for code errors and to improve code readability.
 Flake8 was run from the gitpod terminal using the command python3 -m flake.
 In additon, certain files were excluded from the final assessment to improve the readability of the report.
-Excluded finals include directory file not altered during the project, migration files and environment files.
+Excluded finals include directory files not altered during the project, migration files and environment files.
 All remaining warnings are considered acceptable to code readability and do not represent bugs.

 <details>
 <summary><strong>Flake8 Report Results</strong></summary>